Cyril-Grelier/gc_wvcp_adaptive_mcts/README.rst

 Make sure to set all required methods, instances, and output names directly in the script before running it.

+The outputs directory already contain the raw data from the results used to write my thesis, those results are more recent and are not included in the article.
+They are often better than the results in the article due to the correction of some bugs, some optimizations and the use of the -LTO flag during the compilation.

+To un-tar the archives in multiple files use the following command :

+    cat wvcp_all_mcts_ls.tgz.a* | tar xzf -

+The archives are created with this command :

+    split -b 45M wvcp_all_mcts_ls.tgz wvcp_all_mcts_ls.tgz.

+The raw data are in the following directories :
+	- wvcp greedy : ``outputs/wvcp_all_greedy``
+	- wvcp mcts+greedy : ``outputs/wvcp_all_mcts_greedy`` (with or without the use of bounds)
+	- gcp greedy : ``outputs/gcp_all_greedy`` (the code used for those results is not available in this repository and not public yet)
+	- gcp mcts+greedy : ``outputs/gcp_all_mcts_greedy`` (always with the use of bounds, the code used for those results is not available in this repository and not public yet)
+	- wvcp local search : ``outputs/wvcp_all_ls``
+	- wvcp mcts+ls : ``outputs/wvcp_all_mcts_ls`` (the number after the ls name is the time in seconds spent in the local search during the simulation t = 0.xx * \|V\|)
+	- wvcp mcts+hh : ``outputs/wvcp_all_mcts_hh``

+The ``xlsx_files`` directory contains the xlsx files generated from the raw data of the results used to write my thesis, those results are more recent and are not included in the article.
+They have been generated with the ``scripts/xlsx_generator.py`` script.
+Look at the main function of the script to see how to generate the xlsx files.

 Acknowledgements
 ----------------